Problem Framing

 We need to build a dashboard.

-But it could also be:
+But the real problem could also be:

-Too narrow means useful alternatives are excluded too early.
+Too Narrow means useful alternatives are excluded too early.

 Misplaced